I normally like feeling conflicted at the end of a movie.

 I love it when the movie ends differently than I expect.
 I enjoy not knowing who to pull for.
 I appreciate films that stick in my head for days.
 I like a good twist.

 But last night I watched Harriet with my wife.
 (It’s a biopic about Harriet Tubman.
 I highly recommend it.
 You can find it at Redbox).
-I certainly felt conflicted and, this time, I hated the feeling.
+I absolutely knew who to pull for in this film!
+But I certainly did feel conflicted and, this time, I hated the feeling.

 This was a different kind of conflicted feeling.
 I wasn’t a detached, impartial viewer who enjoys a good plot twist or a searching question.
 Rather, I watched as a daddy to an almost four year old, biracial boy whom I love more than I ever imagined possible.